MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab09_PCF.md

    - Select the **Inspections** tab.

-   - The control should show the four inspections, but the color will not match the status reason values.
+   - The control should show the four inspections, but the color will not match the status reason colors.

      ![Timeline control - screenshot](../images/L09/mod-02-pcf-1-66.png)